teste11223/VoltageClampAPI/README.md

-# artefact-api
-A python web api for the artefacts app
+# A python web api for the artefacts app